 My name is Dylan Gidney and I am an independent game developer from Nova Scotia.
 I have been designing games and writing stories for most of my life, and began developing games professionally in 2015 at the game development program at Nova Scotia Community College’s Truro campus.

-In grade 2 my dad finally bought us our own Nintendo 64.
+In grade 2, my dad bought us our own Nintendo 64.
 It was second hand, so it also came with several games.
 Soon after, my dad and I went to our local rental store in search of a new game to rent, and I found what would soon become my favourite game: Majora’s Mask.
 Alas, when we got home and tried to boot it up, we found out that it needed an Expansion Pak, so my dad had to go all the way back in to get one.

 When I was finally able to start playing, I found myself more mesmerized by this game than I was when I first played Ocarina of Time.
 The introduction was foreboding and mysterious.
 The cave leading to Termina was beyond enigmatic and the ambience was enthralling.
 It was the beginning of a most fantastic journey.
 My sister and I continued to rent Majora’s Mask nearly every weekend until we completed it.